ApplePair111/ap111s-dualboot-manual/docs/INTRODUCTION.md

 <img width="1505" height="898" alt="image" src="https://github.com/user-attachments/assets/8d08390a-b02d-4910-bfb6-242a52bc4e58" />

+## Disk stuff

-## Because my computer has 2 disks, I'm gonna tell you which is which.
+Because my computer has 2 disks, I'm gonna tell you which is which.
 Make sure to remember as I'll put references to lots of these.

 Disk 0 is my hard drive.
 Disk 1 is my SSD.